arthursw/game-of-shapes/README.md

 Shapes generated from a 1D game of life.

 1) each rule (group of 3 cells) corresponds to a shape
-2) shapes are organised into column, a column corresponds to a serie of similar cell (series of ones and series of zeros)
+2) shapes are organised into column, a column corresponds to a serie of similar cells

 ## Rule to shape conversions